char2int/blog/_posts/2023-06-30-infecting-windows-10.md

             WaitForSingleObject(hThread, 0xffffffff);
             Console.WriteLine("Done!"); // Gottem
 ```
 allocates virtual memory for our payload to go in to, executes it, and waits for a return to close the program.
-All of the DLL imports stuff after the main function is just settings up the Windows API function calls that is code uses to allocate and execute said memory.
+All of the DLL imports stuff after the main function is setting up the Windows API function calls that we use to allocate and execute our payload memory.

 **Step 3: Execution**
 It's finally time to attack!
 Open up a new terminal on Kali and type in the following commands: